Labour MEPs' transparency arrangements

 Ordinary travel expenses are reimbursed on receipt of relevant travel documents and attestation of attendance at the European Parliament in Brussels or Strasbourg.
-Only the costs actually incurred will be reimbursed.

 Article 24 outlines the entitlement to subsistence allowance, namely MEP's full or part day attendance at the European Parliament in Brussels and/or Strasbourg.